luoyu100/luoyu100.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2025.10* 🎓 Scholarship for Postgraduate Recommendation, Nankai University
+- *2025.10* 🎓 Scholarship for Postgraduate Recommendation (3/51), Nankai University
 - *2025.10* 🎓 Scholarship for Merit and Competence, Nankai University
-- *2025.06* 📝 Distinguished Undergraduate Thesis Award, Nankai University
+- *2025.06* 📝 Distinguished Undergraduate Thesis Award, Nankai University (南开大学校级优秀毕业论文)
 - *2024.10* 🎓 Scholarship for Merit and Competence, Nankai University
 - *2023.10* 🎓 Scholarship for Academic Excellence, Nankai University